A FOCUS ON WOMEN

 CLOSE TO THE GROUND & CLOSE TO THE ROCK

 Secure footing, sensibility and grip are created in particular by the space between the foot and the ground.
 For this reason, the technologies known as CLOSE TO THE GROUND and CLOSE TO THE ROCK are designed in a way that reduces the space between the ground or the rock to the greatest extent possible.
 At the same time, careful attention is also paid to such factors as grip and rolling properties.
-The overall height of the boot is minimised in order to increase control and produce a natural wearing experience.
+The overall height of the boot is minimized in order to increase control and produce a natural wearing experience.

 The flat design of the front sole and low profile depth improve traction on the rock.
 In turn, they simplify the process of climbing.